HerbCaudill/herbcaudill.com/content/posts/2019-rewrite.md

 tags: software
 ---

-<span>A</span>lmost two decades ago, Joel Spolsky excoriated Netscape for rewriting their codebase in his landmark essay
-[Things You Should Never Do](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).
+Almost two decades ago, Joel Spolsky excoriated Netscape for rewriting their codebase in his landmark essay [Things You Should Never Do](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).

 He concluded that **a functioning application should never, ever be rewritten from the ground up**.
 His argument turned on two points: